How to Make Pinecone Bird feeders in 3-Easy Steps! Super Fun!

 3. Roll the Pinecone in Bird Seed

-I like to put the bird seed in a bowl or on a paper plate and roll the peanut butter-covered pinecone gently in the birdseed.
+I like to put the bird seed in a shallow dish, bowl or on a paper plate and gently roll the peanut butter-covered pine cone gently in the seed.

-You can also sprinkle the birdseed on the pinecone to completely cover the pinecone.
+You can also sprinkle the seed on the pine cone to completely cover the pine cone.

-When your Pinecone bird feeders are finished, set them aside to set.
+When your Pine cone bird feeder is finished, gently shake off the access set them aside on the to set.

-The best place to hang your pinecone bird feeders is outside in your backyard or somewhere where you will see the birds enjoying their yummy treat.
+The best place to hang your pinecone bird feeders is outside in your backyard or somewhere where you will see the birdies enjoying their yummy treat.

 Use the twine or string hanger to attach the pinecone bird feeder securely to a tree branch where you have seen birds hanging around.